jmeydam/countcheck/README.md

 Prototype (R package).

 * Dertermines upper control limits for count data
-* Imports and exports data in CSV format
+* Reasonable results also in cases with few or no observed events
-* Generates simple HTML reports
+* HTML reports

 Model and code are based on an examples in McElreath [2020] and Gelman et al. [2014].